Jambalaya Rice Recipes

 This recipe is from Julia, who describes herself as a Mother to three meat loving, fussy eating boys in East Devon

 This is a one pot recipe – something I always appreciate.
 After a short preparation time, this can be left to cook itself.
-It can even be adapted to what you have in your cupboards and fridge.
+The recipe can even be adapted it to what you have in your cupboards and fridge.

 Here is my recipe for Sort of Jambalaya.
 I’ve been making it for about 15 years and it works really well and is good for using up veg or meat left in the fridge but also using a good amount of store cupboard ingredients.